blkfribourg/blkfribourg.github.io/_pages/about.md

 - {{ device }}
 {% endfor %}

 This older-device build has not been tested on real hardware.
 Some features may not work as intended, so it should be treated as experimental.
-[View the experimental release]({{ site.data.product.urls.amazfit_experimental_release }}) for installation QR codes and current notes.
+[View the WheelDash Amazfit releases]({{ site.data.product.urls.amazfit_experimental_release }}) for installation QR codes and current notes.
 {: .notice--warning}

 See the [Amazfit installation guide](/install_amazfit/) for current and experimental installation paths.

 ## Ride recording and review

-Garmin App and Garmin Datafield rides are recorded in the Garmin ecosystem and reviewed through Garmin Connect.
-Amazfit uses WheelDash recording and can upload rides to the WheelDash Ride Portal for maps, detailed statistics and intentional public sharing.
+The standalone Garmin App manages a Garmin recording session.
+The Garmin Datafield runs inside a host Garmin activity and contributes EUC record and session fields to its FIT file.
+Both are reviewed through Garmin Connect.
+Amazfit records on the watch; afterwards, the phone connection is used to upload a ride to the WheelDash Ride Portal for maps, detailed statistics and intentional public sharing.

 Garmin rides are not uploaded to the WheelDash Ride Portal.